QuynhLeSke/Js_1/README.md

 ## Library

-This is a simple project using objects and object constructors that I have learnt in the previous lesson.
+Library project using objects and object constructors that I have learnt in the previous lesson.

 ##### Acknowledgements